Hi. Any assessment would be appreciated. Thank you and have a good day!

 I added a note to our Pseudo-classes and pseudo-elements article to clear this up a bit (hopefully):

 Note : It is valid to write pseudo-classes and elements without any element selector preceding them.
-In the example above, you could write :first-child and the rule would apply to any element that is the first child of an <article> element, not just a paragraph first child — :first-child is equivalent to *:first-child .
-However, usually you want more control than that, so you need to be more specific.
+In the example above, you could write :first-child

-ul > *:last-child is equivalent to ul > :last-child.
+is equivalent to ul > :last-child

-:last-child will select any element that is a last child in the entire document.
-It makes no difference in a simple example like this, but you probaby don’t want to do this on a real web site :wink:
+will select any element that is a last child in the entire document.
+It makes no difference in a simple example like this, but you probaby don’t want to do this on a real web site

 Thanks for clearing things up, @chrisdavidmills .
-It really helped! :grinning:
+It really helped!